1.4 Program Structure & Requirements

 For many students, completing PathwayConnect will mean fulfilling a dream and may be the completion of their educational experience.
 While for other students, PathwayConnect is only the beginning.

-- Complete an application for the BYU-Idaho Online Degree Program, including an ecclesiastical endorsement
+- Complete an application for BYU-Idaho, including an ecclesiastical endorsement

-Once admitted to the Online Degree Program, students may progress toward a variety of educational options, including professional certificates, associate degrees, and/or bachelor’s degrees (see 11.0 After PathwayConnect).
+Once admitted to the online degree program, students progress toward a variety of educational options, including professional certificates, associate degrees, and/or bachelor’s degrees (see 11.0 After PathwayConnect).

 Tuition rates vary by country.
 Besides tuition, there are no additional costs during PathwayConnect, including textbooks or course fees.